 On Wednesday nights I have been teaching through the book of Judges.
 Just last week we came to the prophetess Deborah and the important role that she plays in the narrative.
 I hear about Deborah a lot in discussions pertaining to the proper roles of women in ministry.
 Often times, and unfairly as I hope that you will see, she is used in an attempt to skirt around the clear teaching of Scripture that God created men and women in His image both equal in status (Galatians 3:28) but with different roles that compliment each other in the home (1 Corinthians 11:2-16; Ephesians 5:22-33; Colossians 3:18-19; 1 Peter 3:1-7) and in the church (1 Corinthians 14:34-35; 1 Timothy 2:11-15).
 I have spoken with some people who support women serving as pastors or as other head leaders in the church who have treated Deborah as THE case that proves the point that a woman can and should be behind the pulpit preaching the Word of God to a mixed audience.
 (Just a note, there is no problem according to God's Word for a woman to be teaching or preaching to a group of all women or to be teaching children.
 Just look at Titus 2:3-5.
 I will go on the record to say that we need more women serving in these areas.
 But God has limited the office of elder or pastor to that of a man just as He has designed for men to lead their homes.)
 However, does Deborah really solve the issue?
 Does her very presence in the book of Judges lead to the clear conclusion that people like me who hold that God has not intended for a woman to serve as a pastor or elder are certainly in the wrong?
 Or, and I really hate to type this, that this would trump Paul's teaching in his letters?
 Actually, a closer examination into what goes on with Deborah shows no such thing.
 Let's together look at Deborah's Role, Deborah's Presence, and Deborah's Purpose.

 We also have to consider Deborah's very presence being a leader during the time of the judges.
 The author actually goes out of his way to emphasize the fact that she is a woman.
 Literally in Hebrew he says concerning her in Judges 4:4, And Deborah, a WOMAN PROPHETESS, the WIFE of Lappidoth, SHE, she was judging Israel at that time (emphasis mine).
 He certainly wants it to be clear to everyone who reads this account that she is a female.
 Now, why is this?
 Notice as well the contrast between her and Barak.
 She actually sends for Barak and commissions him to go out and deliver the people (vv.
 6-7).
-However, he refuses unless she goes with him (v.
+She was not asserting leadership and authority for herself but calling for a man to take charge.
+She was encouraging a man to step up and lead.
+However, that man refuses unless she goes with him (v.
 8).
-And the ramification for this would be that the victory would be at the hands of a woman instead of Barak himself (v.
+And the ramification for this would be that the victory be at the hands of a woman instead of Barak himself (v.
 9).
 That would have been a humiliation to Barak in this culture.
-It may also be significant that nowhere does the author ever explicitly state that God raised up Deborah to serve as a judge.
+And interestingly enough, in later cases when the judges are listed, Deborah's name is absent though Barak's can be found (1 Samuel 12:11; Hebrews 11:32).
+Is this any indication that Barak really is recognized as the one who should have primarily led in this battle?
+That he should not have hesitated when she asked him to take the lead?
+It may also be significant that nowhere does the author ever explicitly state that God raised up Deborah to serve as a judge like he does for just about every other major judge (3:9, 15; 6:11-14; 11:29; 13:2-5).
 Just that she was judging Israel at that time (v.
 4).
 Could it be that the writer of this historical account wants to highlight for us a specific problem during this time?
 That the people lacked strong male leadership?
 We have a woman in leadership which certainly is rare and sticks out among all the other judges and also the man that is called to lead refuses to step up and go at it alone.
 Contextually, Deborah should not have been serving as this leader of the people.

 Soli Deo Gloria